Cooking in Colorado Requires Knowledge of High Altitude Rules.

 Baking a cake can be a disaster when attention is not paid to the instructions.
 Box cake mixes come with high altitude cooking instructions included.
 One just needs to remember to pay attention to the altitude.
 Of course, it is also necessary to know approximately how high you are!

 |2000 feet||(610 meters)||208°F||(97.8°C)|

 Some recipes just need experimentation to determine the best method for cooking.
 The Colorado State University Extension offers excellent information in a PDF download called High Altitude, Food Preparation Guide.

-With patience and practice one can master the art of high altitude cooking.
+With patience and practice, one can master the art of high altitude cooking.
 Mostly it takes remembering to make the adjustments when baking and allowing for extra time when boiling water.
-Remember those two facts and cooking at Denver’s high alititude should not be a disappoint to you and your guests.
+Remember those two facts and cooking at Denver's high altitude should not be disappointing to you and your guests.